Quota Management System: New Zealand fishing industry

 Seafood is one of New Zealand's largest export markets, with 85% of catches being exported.
 Over 90% of the total revenue raised by the country's fishing industry comes from exported stocks, raising NZ$3 billion annually.
 The most valuable species is the hoki, Macruronus novaezelandiae.

 For the purposes of QMS, New Zealand's exclusive economic zone (EEZ) is divided into ten quota management regions.
 A separate quota is defined for each species in each region, depending on the species' distributions, ranging from a single fishing quota market for the hoki to eleven for the abalone Haliotis iris.

 History

 New Zealand is "the world leader in implementing IFQs".
 QMS was introduced by the Fisheries Amendment Act 1986, initially covering 26 marine species.
 The following year, it covered 30 species, and by 2005, it covered 93 species, out of the 140 commercial species in New Zealand's exclusive economic zone (EEZ).
 These comprised 550 separate fishing quota markets.
 QMS will eventually be extended to cover all living marine resources that are commercially exploited, including invertebrates, but excluding marine mammals.
+However, LegaSea, a non-profit environmental organisation based in New Zealand, argued that the Fisheries Act 1996 did not achieve its primary purpose of sustainable use of fisheries resources to provide for the well-being of the marine environment.
+They claimed that the QMS, managed under the Act, prioritised commercial fishing interests over sustainability, which resulted in declining fish stocks.